Core Examples

 - Output :::DONE::: when complete

-""" -> app::prompt() => $result
+""" -> $app.prompt() => $result

-$result -> (!.contains(":::DONE:::")) @ {
+$result -> while (!.contains(":::DONE:::")) do {

 """